zainnadeem/objc-fissentence-ios-0616/README.md

 3. The `insertWord:atIndex:` method should insert the submitted `word` string argument into the `words` property array at the position specified bye the `index` argument.
 Use the private validation methods `validWord:` and `validIndex:` to perform checks on the method arguments.
 The `insertWord:atIndex:` method should only attempt to change the properties if both arguments pass validation.

-4. The `replacePunctuation:withPunctuation:` method should overwrite the string in the `punctuation` property string with the new `punctuation` argument string.
-This method should only attempt to make the change if both of the new `punctuation` argument string passes validation.
+4. The `replacePunctuationWithPunctuation:` method should overwrite the string in the `punctuation` property string with the new `punctuation` argument string.
+This method should only attempt to make the change if the new `punctuation` argument string passes validation.

 10. The `replaceWordAtIndex:withWord:` method should overwrite the string in the `words` property array at the position specified by the `index` argument with the new `word` argument string.
 This method should not attempt to make an overwrite unless the `word` argument passes the `validWord:` check and the `index` argument passes the `validIndex:` argument.